 One last look before I tear into it.

-The original connectors are good and tight in their rivets.
-Notice I left a stub of metal after taking the arms off.
-I tin these and solder 12-v 'Input' and 6-v 'Output' wires to them.
+The original connectors are tight in the rivets.
+Notice I left a stub of metal after tearing the arms off.
+I will tin these and solder my 12-v 'Input' and 6-v 'Output' wires to them.

 I removed the adjustment screw.
-This is a perfect hole to put a green LED to show the 6-v side is on.
+This is a perfect hole to put a green LED to show the 6-v side works.

 All holes I drill will be 1/8".

 The solder I use (AQUABOND by KESTER) contains NO lead and is Silver Bearing.
-Yeah, it's the good stuff but you get what you pay for.
+Yeah, it's the good stuff.

 Time to talk about the Electronics...